 Common Issues Associated with Dysgraphia

-Handwriting: Students may have difficulties with printing or cursive writing and mix print with cursive, upper and lowercase letters, and have unusual formation of letters.
+Handwriting: Students may have difficulties with printing or cursive writing and mix print with cursive, uppercase and lowercase letters, and have unusual formation of letters.

-Fine Motor: Students may struggle with proper grip, use of proper muscles in the wrist for writing, and experience feelings of frustration when completing tasks such as copying notes or written expression.
+Fine motor skills: Students may struggle with proper grip, use of proper muscles in the wrist for writing, and experience feelings of frustration when completing tasks such as copying notes or written expression.

-Written Expression: Students may struggle to get their thoughts down on paper and omit words, write less than they can express orally, or avoid writing tasks all together.
+Written Expression: Students may struggle to get their thoughts down on paper and omit words, write less than they can express orally, or avoid writing tasks altogether.

-Teaching proper posture, grip, and letter formation by incorporating engaging multisensory elements into one-to-one lessons and group classes such as Power Pencils.
+Teaching proper posture, grip, and letter formation by incorporating engaging multisensory elements into 1-to-1 lessons and group classes such as Power Pencils

-One-to-one Direct Instruction to teach students to plan and organize written expression using systematic, numbered writing systems such as Power Sentences, Power Paragraphs, or Power Essays.
+Using 1-to-1 Direct Instruction to teach students to plan and organize written expression using systematic, numbered writing systems such as Power Sentences, Power Paragraphs, or Power Essays

-Using Assistive Technology for students to use for dictation and typing features and remove physical challenges associated with writing.
+Using assistive technology for dictation and typing features and remove the physical challenges associated with writing

 Get Started with Dysgraphia Support Today!